-- 4.1 The application is being reported to Planning Committee as 7 objections have been received. - 4.2 To assist members with site context, a link to Google Maps is provided below:
+- 4.1 At its last meeting, committee resolved to visit the site.
+The application is being reported to Planning Committee as 7 objections have been received. - 4.2 To assist members with site context, a link to Google Maps is provided below: